-The Prescription for Health Program connects patients at medical clinics to their local farmers market.
-Participants receive nutrition education and support, and they also receive tokens to purchase fresh fruits and vegetables at the farmers market!
+Our Prescription for Health Program connects patients to their local farmers market though their medical clinic.
+Participants access nutrition education and support, and they redeem their prescriptions for fresh fruits and vegetables at the market!

 How does the program work?

 - Clinicians identify potential participants when patients come in for a regular visit.